 Cleaning Procedures: Maintaining a regular cleaning schedule is imperative in cleanrooms, and without strict adherence to procedures and schedules, your risk for contamination increases substantially.
 In addition to scheduling airborne particle counts, regular inspections should also be performed on work surfaces and in critical places.
 Also, while general cleanings should be performed frequently, you should also be following a schedule of deep cleanses to keep particle and bacterial counts down.

-From cleanroom pens to wipes and apparel, Harmony Business Supplies has everything you need to help control contamination in your company’s cleanroom.
+From cleanroom pens to wipes and apparel, Harmony Lab & Safety has everything you need to help control contamination in your company’s cleanroom.
 Check out our extensive selection of particle-reducing products.